phoenix-4u/My-daily-learning/readme.md

 - Receptive fields are based on the Kernel and define how deep networks can see
 - <img width="452" height="341" alt="image" src="https://github.com/user-attachments/assets/38cfb5ff-58ce-4a66-b75e-f34ef08ea604" />
 - Convolutions preserve spatial information, i.e., shifting or cropping the image has a similar effect on the output
-- It is also rotation scale and shift invariant
+- It is also rotation, scale, and shift invariant
 - Essentially, the output channels can be thought of as filters where each filter identifies some specific characteristic in a conv layer

 # Day 96 - 22/06/2026